7 Doctor Recommended Vaccines for Seniors

 - An adjuvant is added to a vaccine to create a stronger immune response to vaccination.

 Shingles is a painful rash that appears on the body and is considered a manifestation of chickenpox.
-People with shingles may feel burning, numbness and sensitivity.
-Along with a rash, others may experience symptoms such as a fever, headache and fatigue.
+Before the rash appears, people may feel intense burning and numbness where the rash usually develops.
+Others may experience symptoms such as a fever, headache and fatigue.

 Shingles typically lasts between two and six weeks.
 However, treatment is available that can expedite the healing process.
 Prescription antiviral drugs used to treat shingles include: